 - Automatically records every webinar.
 You can even have the recorded webinar sent to everyone as a replay or use it in their sister platform, EverWebinar, to create a simulated live webinar (aka an automated webinar).
 To learn more about how to create an evergreen webinar, click here.

 - There is no way to pay more and get more support, like onboarding help or a dedicated account manager.
 Customer support can be spotty, as the company has had a lot of employee turnover in the past two years.

 - Limited co-presenters: WebinarJam allows you to have up to 6 co-presenters, which might be limiting if you want to have more co-presenters involved.

 Like I said, WebinarJam is actually cheaper than any of it’s competitors.
-It starts at $41/mo when paid annually (aka $499 annually) plus you can try it out for just $1 for 14 days with this link here.
+It starts at $41/mo when paid annually (aka $499 annually) plus you can try it out for just $1 for 14 days with our link.